Business before pleasure

 - Reliable and reproducible readings

 These goals can only be achieved if the interaction between analyzer and sample preparation works.
-The trend observed at the Achema, where possible, to measure measurements optically directly in the process (in-situ), necessitates the extraction of the sample (for example because of the pressure conditions or the dust load).
+The trend observed at the Achema, which/who made it possible to measure measurements optically directly in the process (in-situ), necessitates the extraction of the sample (for example because of the pressure conditions or the dust load).
 According to an analysis by ABB, 70% of all errors in a measurement fall on the sampling, transport and preparation of the sample.
 This impressive number alone requires a detailed look at the individual aspects of sample preparation.
-In addition, choosing the wrong components or operating with the wrong settings can even lead to a falsification of the sample
+In addition, choosing the wrong components or operating with the wrong settings can even lead to a falsification of the sample.

 The gas sampling is often carried out in extractive measurements via a probe.
 Their main task is the filtration of dust and other particles and the avoidance of condensate under consideration of the acid dew points.
 If it is not heated to the correct holding temperature (which may vary depending on the gas matrix), condensate will precipitate and lead to an uncontrolled washing out of SO2, NO2, HCL, H2S or NH3, which should be avoided under all circumstances.
 Analogous to the data processing, if the input quality from the primary sample preparation is poor, the subsequent measurement will not be able to give good results either.
 Two points often lead to massive problems with the gas extraction: on the one hand the housing and the heating of the probe itself and on the other hand the transition / connection of the heated line.
 Since the gas sampling probes are often installed far above the chimney, there are usually lower ambient temperatures than on the ground.
 But only with optimum heat transfer from the heating element and additional insulation can the condensate freedom be ensured even under extreme conditions.
 If the accurate heating of the probe is ensured, the transition to the heated analysis line can be another weak point: